jailjones/katacoda-scenarios/session-02-core-concepts/step2.md

 - **We recommend that you type out the commands to become more familiar with `kubectl` but you can also copy them to save time!**
 - **If you're feeling stuck with `kubectl` don't forget about the `-h` `--help` swtich**
 - **Since we're not specifing a Namespace, all commands and objects created are ran against the `default` Namespace**
-- **We have added a YAML highlighter to make it easier to read outputs, this is not included by default**
+- **We have added a YAML highlighter to make it easier to read outputs**
   - **You will recodnize it's usage after a pipe, like so ` | yh`**

 A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
 The ReplicaSet can hold only a single type of Pod, so you can't have version 1 and version 2 of the Pods in the same ReplicaSet.